citp/privacy-policy-historical/a/au/aut/autojunction.co.za.md

-> *The following text is extracted and transformed from the autojunction.co.za privacy policy that was archived on 2012-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120511144048id_/http%3A//www.autojunction.co.za/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the autojunction.co.za privacy policy that was archived on 2012-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121219145221id_/http%3A//www.autojunction.co.za/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | AutoJunction | Better Cars.
-More Often.
+# Privacy Policy | AutoJunction

 **Privacy Policy**